dariol83/ccsds/README.md

 - TC processor with output to console, from CLTU to encoded parameter extraction.

 **The main target of the examples module is not to provide final applications ready to be used**, rather to explain the different levels and concepts of the libraries, and how to link the various objects together.

+## Data Viewer
+To ease the debug and visualisation of encoded information in telemetry and telecommand data, the module viewer (eu.dariolucia.ccsds.viewer) contains an application that can display decoded and structure information from all the data types supported by this library (CADUs, TM frames, AOS frames, TC frames, CLTU, Space Packets, all SLE operations, time encodings, CLCW).

 # Goals
 The purpose of this repository is to produce, as far as my possibilities allow, simple, well-designed, well-documented, well-tested code with top performance.
 For each module (examples and tools excluded) I have the following targets: